brentvollebregt/nitratine.net/posts/python-gcm-encryption-tutorial/post.md

 ![Encryption Flow Diagram](/posts/python-gcm-encryption-tutorial/encryption-flow-diagram.png)

 1. Generate a new salt.
-2. Use `PBKDF2` to convert the salt and password into a key we can use.
+2. Use `scrypt` to convert the salt and password into a key we can use.
 3. Open a new file and write the salt out.
     - We write the salt to the output file first as we will need it when decrypting later.
     - Putting it in this file allows to keep the correct salt with the encrypted data.